aabccd021/tiny-cookie-session/README.md

 - Token storage limit = 2016 tokens
 - `sessionExpiresIn` = 10 minutes × 2016 = 20,160 minutes (14 days)

+Note that since the cookie's `Expires` attribute has the same value as `exp` stored in the database, it will get deleted from the browser after 14 days of inactivity.

 If the user is inactive for less than 14 days, this library will detect cookie theft as usual then logs out both the user and the attacker.

-If the user is inactive for more than 14 days and then logs back in, we can show a "log out other devices" option.
+If the user is inactive for more than 14 days, the cookie will be deleted from the browser.
+When they logs back in, we can show a "log out other devices" option.
 Then the user can manually inspect the list of devices and log out any suspicious ones.

 Although obviously, this would be less automated and less secure than the first scenario.

 Also you need to carefully design when the "log out other devices" option should be shown to the user.
-Otherwise, the attacker could use the "log out other devices" option to log out the legitimate user.
+Otherwise, the attacker could use the "log out other devices" option to log out the user.

 Note that in both scenarios, the attacker was able to use the stolen token (valid session) while the user was inactive.